midnightxyzw/bdo-nsfw/PAZ/README.md

 ## Relase Notes (06/29/2024)

 - Verified against 06/19/2024 patch.
-- Contains female armor removal patch from resorepless 3.6f.
+- Contains female armor removal patch from resorepless 3.6f (with support of classes up to release of Lahn)
-- Contains Suzu body patch up to Scholar
+- Contains Suzu body patch, up to Scholar.